-The Singapore Sustainability Academy (SSA) - A Hub for Capacity Building, Knowledge Sharing, and Networking
+The Singapore Sustainability Academy (SSA) - A Hub for Capacity Building, Knowledge Sharing, and Networking events and trainings conducted (approx. 3 per week)

-SSA'S OUTREACH AT A GLANCE (JUNE 2017 - DECEMBER 2019)
+SSA'S OUTREACH AT A GLANCE

->14 attendees
+(JUNE 2017 - DECEMBER 2019)

-\ Local and overseas stakeholders from 3P sectors, including high-level diplomats, government officials as well as business and NGO leaders
+attendees

-Sustainability has always been deeply rooted in CDL's heritage.
+Local and overseas stakeholders from 3P sectors, including high-level diplomats, government officials as well as business and NGO leaders Sustainability has always been deeply rooted in CDL's heritage.
 Aside from embedding sustainability in our business, we also saw the opportunity to leverage our track record as a leading green builder to promote sustainability within the community.
 Tapping on our network of partners and expertise in green buildings, we designed and built the SSA, which opened on World Environment Day, 5 June 2017.